oleiade/etcaetera/README.rst

 Please read the `Contributing <https://github.com/oleiade/etcaetera/blob/develop/CONTRIBUTING.rst>`_ instructions

-For the lazy, here's a sum up:
+If you are lazy, here's a summary:

 1. Found a bug?
-Wanna add a feature?
-Check for open issues or open a fresh issue to start a discussion about it.
+Want to add a feature?
+Check for open issues or open a fresh one to start a discussion about it.
 2. Fork the repository, and start making your changes
-3. Write some tests showing you fixed the actual bug or your feature works as expected
+3. Write some tests showing you fixed the current bug or your feature works as expected
 4. Fasten your seatbelt, and send a pull request to the *develop* branch.